 Showing Collections: 1 - 13 of 13

 Abstract John Walter Beattie served as the Dean of the School of Music at Northwestern from 1934 until his retirement in 1951.
-The John Walter Beattie Papers are arranged in five main categories: biographical material; correspondence; material related to the American Singer; a collection of songs and the related correspondence; and his writings.
+The John Walter Beattie Papers are arranged in five main categories: biographical material; correspondence; material related to American Singer; a collection of songs and the related correspondence; and his writings.
 And addition contains correspondence and concert programs accumulated by Beattie.

-Abstract Fountain served as a member of the faculty at the Oberlin Conservatory of Music and Choirmaster at St. Paul Lutheran Church before joining the faculty of Northwestern University's School of Music as the Professor of Organ and Church Music in 1961.
-The Grigg Fountain Papers fill one half-size archival box and date from 1961-1986.
-The bulk of the Papers are comprised of correspondence, both personal and professional covering the years 1961-73.
+Abstract Grigg Fountain joined the faculty of Northwestern University's School of Music as professor of Organ and church music in 1961.
+The Grigg Fountain papers fill one half-size archival box and date from 1961-1986.
+The bulk of the Papers consist of correspondence, both personal and professional covering the years 1961-73.
 Also included are one folder each of biographical materials and Northwestern press releases regarding Fountain's music career.

 Abstract Composer and music professor M. William Karlins came to Northwestern as an Associate Professor of Theory and Composition, and in 1973, he was appointed a full Professor.
 He was also the director of the Northwestern University Contemporary Music Ensemble from 1967 until his retirement in August 2001.
 The M. William Karlins Papers fill 12 boxes and consist almost exclusively of his musical works.
 The material spans the period 1953 to 2004, with the bulk of the materials dating between 1957 and...